 In advance of each day school, there will be an hour of supported study, including online pre-recordings and short tasks.

 Students will be expected to complete two pieces of assessed work:

-- a short presentation
+- short presentation or literature review

 - a 1000-word essay.

 Advice and support will be provided for both assignments and you will receive detailed feedback relating to strengths and areas for improvement on both pieces of work.

 - Cline, E.H., & Graham, M.W., Ancient Empires: From Mesopotamia to the Rise of Islam (Cambridge: CUP, 2011)

 - Leick, G, Mesopotamia: the invention of the city (London: Allen Lane/Penguin Press 2001)

 - Liverani, M, The Ancient Near East: History, Society and Economy (London and New York: Routledge, 2014)